December 21st, 2012 by Doug Crowthers

 While the StorageReview Lab requires managed high-speed network infrastructure like the 1GbE NETGEAR ProSafe GSM7352S, the 10/40GbE Mellanox SX1036, or the 56Gb/s InfiniBand Mellanox SX6036, a modern networking infrastructure also has to include wireless access to allow the vast numbers of mobile devices that co-exist in today's BYOD ecosystem.
 With its dual-band radio, the ProSafe WNDAP660 keeps the StorageReview office running at peak wireless performance over both 2.4GHz and 5GHz networks.

-Our review model is the WNDAP660, however Netgear also offers a tuned down version of the access point, the WNDAP620.
-The core difference is the WNDAP 620 users the option to select either the 2.4 or the 5 GHz band for access, where the WNDAP660 allows the client to access both the 2.4 and the 5 GHz band concurrently to maximize capacity and flexibility.
+Our review model is the WNDAP660, however Netgear also offers the WNDAP620.
+The core difference is that the WNDAP 620 features the option to select either the 2.4 or the 5 GHz band for access, where the WNDAP660 allows the client to access both the 2.4 and the 5 GHz band concurrently to maximize capacity and flexibility.
 Both units are shipping now with street pricing at the time of this review of roughly $570 for the WNDAP660 and $490 for the WNDAP620.